TylerRockwell/employee_reviews/README.md

 * Give raises individually or by department
 * Allows for custom criteria for raises
 * Full test suite for all above features
+* NEW - Save Employee and Department objects to file

 ### Included files